 In the heart of Copper Falls State Park, Tyler Forks joins the Bad River on its tumbling journey to Lake Superior.
 Before the two rivers meet, Copper Falls descends 40 feet as it rushes through a deep gorge on the Bad River, and Brownstone Falls, on Tyler Forks, drops 30 feet.

-From the 56-site camping area, hike one mile along the North Country National Scenic Trail, which continues past both falls.
-Bonus: A hike along Red Granite Falls trail to the south reveals another cascade that’s often missed — one where you can walk right up to the water.
+From the 56-site camping area that includes one designated wheelchair accessible site, hike one mile along the North Country National Scenic Trail, which continues past both falls.
+There is also a wheelchair accessible trail to the falls.
+Bonus: A hike along Red Granite Falls Trail to the south reveals another cascade that’s often missed — one where you can walk right up to the water.